 To become a nurse practitioner, you’ll first need to hold your BSN and then earn a graduate degree in the nurse practitioner specialty you hope to practice in.
 This can include an MSN or DNP specializing in family medicine, adult gerontology, pediatrics or psychiatric-mental health, among others.
 All specialties of the Rasmussen University Nurse Practitioner MSN program can be completed in as few as 27 months.1 That said, program lengths will depend heavily on the specific institution and the program.
 For instance, BSN to DNP programs will generally be longer than MSN programs.

 Working while earning a nursing degree

 We know that school is expensive, and you may balk at the thought of quitting your job in order to pursue your dreams.
 While it may not be ideal, working through nursing school is doable.
-It may extend your time in school altogether, but earning money to pay for school and other necessities may be worth it.
+It may extend your overall time in school, but earning money to pay for school and other necessities may be worth it.

-“If you can’t find something where you can study, find something where you’ll get good clinical experience, like working as a CNA.”
+“If you can’t find something where you can study, find something where you’ll get good clinical experience, like working as a CNA,” she says.